Nick Knatterton: Character

 The name Nick Knatterton is an allusion to Nick Carter and Nat Pinkerton.
 Both of these were present in adventures in pulp action literature in the early 20th century, which was among the favourites of Schmidt in his school days.

 Nick Knatterton's full name is Nikolaus Kuno Freiherr von Knatter.
 He was born in Kyritz (also called "Kyritz an der Knatter") to Casimir Kuno von Knatter and Corinna Pimpsberg.

 Knatterton always dresses in a Sherlock Holmes-style green plaid overcoat and cap, and smokes a pipe.
 His overcoat is based on Sherlock Holmes as seen in the 1930s, as Schmidt has mentioned the character as being inspired by Holmes played by Hans Albers in the 1937 film The Man Who Was Sherlock Holmes.

 He is presented as the embodiment of a competent and effective private detective.
 He is not extraordinarily physically strong (although he keeps in good shape) and does not possess many fancy gadgets, but his mental capabilities, such as his power of deduction, his senses, his memory and knowledge of various topics, are incredibly good, to the point of caricature.
 As an example, Knatterton was once able to pinpoint his location after being thrown tied and blindfolded into the back of a van, thanks to memorising the entire map of the city and feeling the van's momentum with his body when turning corners.

-Knatterton's eyesight is sharp enough to see fingerprints on a windowsill without using any accessories, and he has memorised the faces of all criminals with link legs in the city.
+Knatterton's eyesight is sharp enough to see fingerprints on a windowsill without using any accessories, and he has memorised the map of the city and all of its criminals.
 Knatterton is a sworn pacifist, and although he prefers to beat his enemies with a single well-aimed punch to the chin to using weapons, he mostly prefers non-violent solutions with clever gadgets.
 His selection of gadgets include an artificial back of the neck, steel-reinforced trouser bottoms and a fake beard containing a parachute.
 Later on, the character James Bond took Knatterton's tricks to a "highest and even seriously meant perfection".